 According to Wikipedia: “An analysis by USA Today published in June 2016 found that over the previous three decades, Donald Trump and his businesses have been involved in 3,500 legal cases in U.S. federal courts and state court, an unprecedented number for a U.S. presidential candidate.

-“Of the 3,500 suits, Trump or one of his companies were plaintiffs in 1,900; defendants in 1,450; and bankruptcy, third party, or other in 150.
+“Of the 3,500 suits, Trump or one of his companies were plaintiffs in 1,900, defendants in 1,450, and bankruptcy, third party, or other in 150.
 Trump was named in at least 169 suits in federal court.
-Over 150 other cases were in the Seventeenth Judicial Circuit Court of Florida (covering Broward County, Florida) since 1983.
+Over 150 other cases have been in the Seventeenth Judicial Circuit Court of Florida (covering Broward County, Florida) since 1983.
 In about 500 cases, judges dismissed plaintiffs’ claims against Trump.
-In hundreds more, cases ended with the available public record unclear about the resolution.”
+In hundreds more cases, the available public record is unclear about the resolution.”

 In his personal life, Trump has been married three times and has five children.
 At least 25 women have accused President Donald Trump of sexual misconduct since the 1970s.